invpe/GridShell/Documentation/Tutorials/Whitepaper.md

 - Transition to Real-Value Rewards: GridShell aims to empower its volunteers to transition Shell Tokens into real rewards.
 This strategic shift encourages volunteers to actively participate in establishing real value for Shell Tokens, fostering a mutually beneficial ecosystem.

+- Transition to Binary Code Execution:
+In order to boost performance and leverage low-level functionalities, there's plans to transition from scripting languages to executing binary code.

 # Conclusion